 Abstract

 Here we report the discovery of fluorescence of parts of the ornamental bill of the Atlantic puffin Fratercula arctica (hereafter puffin) and quantify fluorescent traits for the first time within the Alcidae.
 We used both exposure to ultraviolet (UV) wavelengths and spectrophotometry to assess the fluorescent ornamentation of the puffin bill, first in freshly dead specimens and then in three wild caught birds.
-Thus, adding to the body of research suggesting a possible role for fluorescence in signalling and mate selection within the family, although further comparative research is required to better understand functionality.
+This adds to the body of research suggesting a possible role for fluorescence in signalling and mate selection within the family, although further comparative research is required to better understand functionality.

 Introduction